Rachnicrice/lab-06/README.md

 10-22-2019 9:50am - Application now has a fully-functional express server, with a GET route for the location resource.
 10-22-2019 11:18am - Application now has a GET route for the weather resource.
+10-23-2019 9:50am - Reformatted GET routes to use handler functions.
+Updated the handleWeather function to use .map()

 #### Feature #1: Locations
 - Time Estimated: 1 hour 30 minutes